For Stanley Tucci, food is like religion — and cancer almost took it away

 On rules he has for pasta

-You wouldn't put a bolognese [sauce] with star pasta.
+You wouldn't put a Bolognese [sauce] with star pasta.
 That's just weird and gross.
 It would just be mush.
 So you need something formidable that's going to stand up to that sauce, the richness of that sauce.
-In in Bologna, they'll use a homemade tagliatelle.
+In Bologna, they'll use a homemade tagliatelle.
 They might use pappardelle.
-But certainly you're going to use that [or] you're going to use lasagna and make a lasagna with it.
+But certainly you're going to use that, [or] you're going to use lasagna and make a lasagna with it.
 So those are good, strong pastas. ...
 This is the way it is in Italy.
-It's one of the reasons I wanted to make the TV show about regional cuisine is because, yes, it's regional, but each person is incredibly specific about what they're going to make and then what pasta goes with it or what sauce goes with it.
-That's the way Italy is, that sort of very specific, almost dogmatic way of thinking regarding food is what I was brought up with.
+It's one of the reasons I wanted to make the TV show about regional cuisine ... because, yes, it's regional, but each person is incredibly specific about what they're going to make and then what pasta goes with it or what sauce goes with it.
+That's the way Italy is: That sort of very specific, almost dogmatic way of thinking regarding food is what I was brought up with.